An invitation for you…

 St Peter’s Church

-Join us at St Peter’s at 9.30am as we mark The Presentation of Christ in the Temple (also known as Candlemas) with a service of Holy Communion using liturgy from the 1662 Book of Common Prayer.
+Join us in St Peter’s at 6pm as we mark Trinity Sunday with a service of Holy Communion using liturgy from the 1662 Book of Common Prayer.
 This traditional service includes hymns that are often led by a small choir.
 Whether you are new to Church or have been attending for many years, you will find that the words and music draw you close to the living God in worship and adoration.
-Our Bible readings for the service will be Hebrews 2.14-18 and Luke 2.22-40.
+Our Bible readings will be 2 Corinthians 13.11-14 and Matthew 28.16-20.

 After the conclusion of our service, do stay to join us for tea and coffee served in the Antill Vestry at the back of Church when you will have the opportunity to chat to other members of the congregation and make new friends.